-If you are using a multisport mode, switch sports by keeping the upper right button pressed.
+If you are using a multisport mode, switch sports by keeping the upper button pressed.

 After you stop the recording, you are asked how you felt.
-You can answer or skip the question (see 4.14.
-Feeling).
-Then you get a summary of the activity that you can browse through with the upper or lower right buttons.
+You can answer or skip the question.
+(See 4.1.9.
+Feeling) Then you get a summary of the activity that you can browse through with the touch screen or buttons.

-If you made a recording you don't want to keep, you can delete the log entry by scrolling down to Delete and confirm with the middle button.
+If you made a recording you don't want to keep, you can delete the log entry by scrolling to the bottom of the summary and tapping the delete button.
 You can also delete logs in the same way from the logbook.